 New name reflects ongoing commitment to supporting the life science community by LaunchWorks.

 LaunchWorks Manufacturing Lab, a company serving the life science market, is now LaunchWorks CDMO (Contract Development and Manufacturing Organization).
-This rebranding encompasses not only a new name but will be accompanied by a revamped website and reimagined logo design that is consistent with the other companies that are divisions of Integreon Global, LaunchWorks’ parent company. (more…)
+Launchworks recently received their ISO 13485 as a CDMO.
+Accompanying this new capability, the company has revamped its website and reimagined a logo design consistent with other divisions of its parent company Integreon Global.

 We hope family, colleagues and you are safe during this difficult time.